SakanaAI/fugu/README.md

 codex-fugu
 ```

 See the [command reference](docs/commands_details.md) for additional flags and options.
+The one-line install supports Ubuntu and macOS.
+On Windows, or if the install does not complete, follow the Manually Setting Up Codex section [here](https://console.sakana.ai/get-started).

 <br clear="all">

 ## Superior performance via intelligent coordination

 Sakana Fugu achieves superior performance by dynamically coordinating and orchestrating a diverse pool of powerful models.
+For evaluation details, check [our technical report](Fugu_technical_report.pdf).

 <p align="center">
   <img src="assets/figures/performance_1.png" alt="Sakana Fugu performance" width="820">